-Soul Matters involves small groups facilitated by Rev. Samaya and each month a different theme is explored.
+Soul Matters involves small groups facilitated by trained facilitators and each month a different theme is explored.
 Together we engage in generous listening to each other as we share our experiences of engaging with the theme over the month.

 Have you signed up to join a small group yet?
-We have two groups that meet to reflect deeper on the theme.
+Our groups meet one Sunday at month during worship service time.

-If you’d like to join a small group, please let Rev. Samaya know.
+If you’d like to join a small group, please let us know.

 What is Thematic Ministry?